-The bore depth is 102.3m.
-The depth minimises the risk from surface contamination.
+The bore is 149m deep, the large depth minimises the risk from surface contamination.
 The well head is constructed to prevent ingress of contaminants.
-It has a sealed well cap, a high air vent with a screen, a surrounding concrete pad.
-It is in a clean, locked above-ground concrete chamber.
+It has a sealed well cap, a high air vent with a screen and a surrounding concrete pad.
+It is in a clean, locked concrete chamber.